Transition metal complexes of aldehydes and ketones: Structure and bonding

 In monometallic complexes, aldehydes and ketones can bind to metals in either of two modes, η1-O-bonded and η2-C,O-bonded.
 These bonding modes are sometimes referred to sigma- and pi-bonded.
 These forms may sometimes interconvert.

 The sigma bonding mode is more common for higher valence, Lewis-acidic metal centers (e.g., Zn2+).
 The pi-bonded mode is observed for low valence, electron-rich metal centers (e.g., Fe(0) and Os(0)).

 For the purpose of electron-counting, O-bonded ligands count as 2-electron "L ligands": they are Lewis bases. η2-C,O ligands are described as analogues of alkene ligands, i.e. the Dewar-Chatt-Duncanson model.

 η2-C,O ketones and aldehydes can function as bridging ligands, utilizing a lone pair of electrons on oxygen.
 One such complex is [(C5H5)2Zr(CH2O)]3, which features a Zr3O3 ring.

-Related ligands

-Related to η1-O-bonded complexes of aldehydes and ketones are metal acetylacetonates and related species, which can be viewed as a combination of ketone and enolate ligands.
+Formaldehyde complexes

+Formaldehyde, being the simplest organic carbonyl and being an important industrial chemical, holds a special position as a ligand.
+Commonly it binds as η2-CH2O, i.e. "side-on bonded", comparable to ethylene.
+The first example was Os(η2-CH2O)(CO)2(PPh3)2 (Ph = phenyl, C6H5).
+By virtue of the lone pairs of electrons on oxygen, M(η2-CH2O) entity can bridge to other metals.

+Complexes are also known for vanadium, rhenium, zirconium (Zr), ruthenium (Ru), and niobium (Nb).

+Synthesis

+Usually formaldehyde complexes are prepared by treating low-valence metal complexes with formaldehyde or one of its oligomers such as paraformaldehyde: